-Zimbabwe ruling party accuses army chief of treason as tanks seen near capital
+Soldiers on Harare streets as ruling party accuses Zimbabwe army chief of treason

 Witnesses said they saw four armored vehicles turn before reaching Harare and head towards the Presidential Guard compound in a suburb on the outskirts of Harare.

-“There were about four tanks and they turned right here, you can see markings on the road,” one witness on the Chinhoyi highway said referring to the armored vehicles.
-He pointed to a road that links to the presidential guard compound.
+“There were about four tanks and they turned right here, you can see markings on the road,” one witness on the Chinhoyi highway said, referring to the armored vehicles.
+He pointed to a road that links to the guard compound.

 The troop movements raise tension on a continent where for decades armies regularly overthrew civilian governments.